About this online Masterclass

 This very practical Master Class will give you the opportunity to receive case-specific advice on the issues arising in your own procurement from our experts and from other participants.

-You will also receive a copy of the EIPA book Competitive Dialogue and Negotiated Procedures – A Practical Guide (2nd edition), written by Michael Burnett and Martin Oder, which is available exclusively to Master Class participants.
+After the Master Class you will also receive a hard copy of the EIPA book ‘Competitive Dialogue and Negotiated Procedures – A Practical Guide’ (2nd edition), written by Michael Burnett and Martin Oder, which is available exclusively to Master Class participants.

-How will it help you?
+How will this online Master Class help you?